mlsdpk/ROS_Basic_Course/README.md

 If you want to open the notebooks offline, you need to install jupyter notebook first.

-The course has 7 modules, 1 bonus module and 3 projects using arduino:
+The course has 6 modules, 1 bonus module and 3 projects using arduino:

 Module 1 - Installation Setups
 Module 2 - Basic Linux Command-line Tools
 Module 3 - Creating Workspace & Packages
 Module 4 - ROS Topics
 Module 5 - ROS Services
 Module 6 - ROS Actions
-Module 7 - Other ROS Tools

 Bonus Module - Arduino-ROS Interface